thebookisclosed/AmperageKit/ArmOnX86_64.md

 3) VirtIO drivers from [here](https://fedorapeople.org/groups/virt/virtio-win/direct-downloads/latest-virtio/virtio-win.iso)
 4) `qemu-efi-aarch64` package from the [Debian repo](https://packages.debian.org/sid/all/qemu-efi-aarch64/download) (only used as a source of firmware)

-# Preparing the emulation setup
+# Chapter 1: Preparing the emulation setup
 ## Step 1: Creating a folder where you'll store the virtual machine and related assets
 For the purposes of this tutorial, the working folder will be `D:\w11arm64`